evennia/evennia/docs/source/Concepts/Models.md

         self.caller.msg(match.db_text)
 ```

-See the [Django query documentation](https://docs.djangoproject.com/en/4.1/topics/db/queries/) for a lot more information about querying the database.
+See the [Beginner Tutorial lesson on Django querying](Beginner-Tutorial-Django-queries) for a lot more information about querying the database.